 Finding the balance between floor space and greenery on a balcony can be challenging.
 Luckily, balcony railing planters were invented for just this reason.

-You don’t need to sacrifice valuable floor space with a balcony railing planter, and they’re ideal for improving privacy (with the right plants, of course).
+You don’t need to sacrifice valuable floor space with a railing planter, and they’re ideal for improving privacy (with the right plants, of course).

-Why Add Planters to Your Balcony?
+Why Add Railing Planters to Your Balcony?

 There are several reasons why adding a balcony railing planter can be a good idea.
 These include:

-- Growing your own fruit and veg
+- Growing your own fruit and vegetables

 - Using plants as a privacy solution

-- Growing plants without sacrificing floor space
+- Growing plants without sacrificing valuable floor space

 - Making your balcony space feel more enclosed